dynamoose/dynamoose/PENDING_CHANGELOG.md

 - Added `table.create()` method to create a table manually
 - Added `table.name` property to be able to access table name
+- Added `model.name` property to be able to access model name

 ### Bug Fixes